rfoltyns/log4j2-elasticsearch/log4j2-elasticsearch2-bulkprocessor/README.md

 ### Provided
 Be aware that Jackson FasterXML jars that has to be provided by user for this library to work in default mode.

+### Compile
+Be aware that this project has following transitive dependencies:
+* Netty 3.10.6.Final
+* Lucene 5.5.2
+* Elasticsearch 2.4.0